OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

 Summary
 -------

-This RFC enables users to specify a SCHEMA open option in the OGR drivers that support it.
+This RFC enables users to specify a OGR_SCHEMA open option in the OGR drivers that support it.

 The new option will be used to override the auto-detected fields types.